 Unlike traditional IRAs and 401(k) plans, you don’t have to pay taxes on distributions from Roth IRAs or Roth 401(k) accounts.
 While you don’t get a tax break when you make contributions to these retirement accounts like you do with traditional IRAs or 401(k) plans, you get tax-free retirement income when you take the money out of Roth IRAs and Roth 401(k) accounts.

 If you have money in a traditional account, you can roll it over into a Roth IRA or Roth 401(k) account before you start drawing Social Security.
 This process is known as a Roth conversion.
-That way, when you withdraw money down the road from the Roth account, it won’t be included in your adjusted gross income, so it won’t raise your provisional income.
+That way, when you withdraw money down the road from the Roth account, it won’t be included in your AGI, so it won’t raise your provisional income.
 That, in turn, might help you minimize taxes on your Social Security benefits in the future.

 But there’s a catch!
 When you transfer funds from a traditional retirement account to a Roth IRA or Roth 401(k), you’ll have to pay taxes on the amount rolled over in the year of the conversion.
 The IRS isn’t going to let you get away with completely avoiding federal taxes on money in the traditional account.
 Plus, tax-free withdrawals of earnings from a Roth IRA are generally not allowed for five years after a Roth conversion.